Every free basic convex semi-algebraic set has an LMI representation: The Case of Irreducible

+This corollary of Theorem \ref{thm1} is, for the most part, an improvement over the main result of \cite{DHM07}.
+In particular, the result here removes numerous hypotheses found in \cite{DHM07} while reaching a stronger conclusion, though here it is assumed that $\cD_p$ is convex, rather than the weaker condition that $\ocD_p $ is convex.
+The techniques here are completely different than those in \cite{DHM07}.

-\begin{proof}[Proof of Theorem \ref{thm:degreetwo}] The first part of Theorem \ref{thm:degreetwo} is covered by Theorem \ref{thm1}.
-It remains to prove if $p$ is a symmetric nc polynomial in $\cP^{1 \times 1}_2$, if $p(0)=1$ and if $\cD_p$ is both bounded and convex, then $p$ has the form
+\begin{proof} The first part of Corollary \ref{thm:degreetwo} is covered by Theorem \ref{thm1}.
+It remains to prove if $p$ is a symmetric free polynomial in $\cP^{1 \times 1}_2$, if $p(0)=1$ and if $\cD_p$ is both bounded and convex, then $p$ has the form

 where $\ell$ and each $\lambda_j$ are linear.

 Since $p$ has degree two and is symmetric, there is a uniquely determined symmetric $g\times g$ matrix $\Lambda$ such that

 where $x$ is the vector with entries $x_j$.
 If $\Lambda$ is not positive semi-definite, then there is a $t\in\mathbb R^g$ such that $ \langle \Lambda t,t\rangle <0$ and hence, for $s\in\mathbb R$,